The adage goes, it takes money to make money. Lack of access to capital can be a major problem for small businesses in a variety of circumstances.

 - You must have a business checking account and show that you keep your business and personal finances separate.

 - You must have been in business for at least two years showing profitability with paying customers.

-- You have to be willing to provide a personal guarantee on the loan so that if anything goes wrong, the bank can come for your personal assets to repay the loan.
+- You must be willing to provide a personal guarantee on the loan so that if anything goes wrong, the bank can come for your personal assets to repay the loan.

-- You also need a reasonably high credit score.
+- You also need a decent credit score.